 Every car on the show field is special to someone.
 And that is the point of the event.
 These “Gearheads” turned out to be very social and generous people.
 The Highlands Motoring Festival is delighted to host them, every year, on the second Saturday of June.

 HMF is a 501.c3 non-profit NC corporation.
 Over $160,000 dollars have been donated to local charities.
-The current beneficiary charities are the Literacy Council of Highlands, REACH of Macon County, and the Community Care Clinic.
+The current beneficiary charities are the The Literacy and Learning Center, REACH of Macon County, and the Community Care Clinic.
 Over seventy five volunteers work, without pay, to stage the annual events.
 The Town of Highlands generously dedicates endless resources to the cause.

 Enjoy this collection of HMF poster art.
 It reflects the ever changing character of the festival:2008_MotoringFestival